pokop/jKeyboardNavigator/README.md

 jKeyboardNavigator
 ==================

-A jQuery plugin for keyboard navigation
+A jQuery plugin for keyboard navigation inside the page.